The Email Marketer’s Syllogism

 Now, that statement makes some sense, right?
 Its logic is internally consistent.
 But, does that make it so?
 Of course not.
 As an example of that, let’s consider another syllogism (with apologies to Johnny Cash):

-- Only boys like blue.
+- All boys like blue.

 - Sue likes blue.